May 7, 2019

 Shift workers are vulnerable to fatigue because of non-traditional work schedules that might require long shifts, non-daytime working hours, and changing shifts.
 As a result, shift workers are at a higher risk of drowsy driving.

-One shift-working population that is at particular risk is medical workers, who can log more than 100 hours in a workweek with very little sleep.
+One shift-working population that is at a particular risk is medical workers, who can log more than 100 hours in a workweek with very little sleep.
 After an extended shift, medical interns were five times more likely to have a near-miss incident on their commute home, and twice as likely to have a motor vehicle crash.

 Fit for Duty - An employee arriving fit for duty is the responsibility of both the employer and the employee.